When a species is invasive...

 ...and when a species is non-native

 Unlike invasive species, non-native species may not hinder or prevent the survival of others within the ecosystem.
-They simply exists where they typically have not.
-Other terms used for non-native species include, 'exotic' or 'alien' species, but these are discouraged terms, as it can cause confusion.
+They simply exist where they have not naturally occurred.
+Other terms used for non-native species include 'exotic' or 'alien' species, but these are often discouraged terms, as they may imply another meaning.